brian-team/brian2/docs_sphinx/user/multicompartmental.rst

     l = neuron.space_constant[0]
     tau = neuron.time_constant[0]

-The calculation is based on the local total conductance (not just the leak conductance).
-Therefore, it can potentially vary during a simulation (e.g. decrease during an action potential).
+The calculation is based on the local total conductance (not just the leak conductance), therefore, it can potentially vary during a simulation (e.g. decrease during an action potential).
+The reported value is only correct for compartments with a cylindrical geometry, though, it does not give reasonable values for compartments with strongly varying diameter.

 To inject a current `I` at a particular point (e.g. through an electrode or a synapse), this current must be divided by the area of the compartment when inserted in the transmembrane current equation.
 This is done automatically when